Fall Overseeding of your Warm Season Sod

 5. Turn on your water for 3-4 cycles per day for 5-7 minutes.
 You are just trying to keep the seed moist throughout the day and free from drying out.
 This will be the irrigation cycle for the first two weeks until the grass has grown up to an inch.
 At this point you can gradually reduce some of the daily cycles and get it down to one long cycle early in the morning.

 6. At the 10-14 day mark apply your second fertilizer.
-You should use a balanced fertilizer that will help keep the grass growing and the root system developing such as Soil Burst 4-4-2.
+You should use a balanced fertilizer that will help keep the grass growing and the root system developing.

 7. You may be able to mow your grass before the second fertilizer application but if not, you will do it a couple days after it has worked itself into the soil.
 This is a longer cut and you are just giving the grass a haircut.
 Ideally this cut will be made to the grass in the afternoon when it has had a chance to dry down a little.

 8. At the 3-4 week mark apply your third fertilizer application.
 You want to do this before we receive our first frost which is generally right around Thanksgiving.
 This will both get your grass growing and allow the ryegrass to start to tiller and get healthy.
 If you wait till after the frost you will often lose color in your ryegrass and get yourself stuck behind the 8 ball.

 9. You should be mowing 1-2 times per week after the lawn is established and gradually taking it to your desired mowing heights.

 10. Most of you will have your lawn up and established a couple weeks before we receive a frost so it is always a good idea to get another fertilizer application down right before this happens, usually in mid November.
 Use a product that will sustain a good root system and also keep color once the frost hits.
 On our farm we switch over to Soil Burst 4-4-2 to get the grass winter hardy and maintain good color.